Catholic Culture

 Transformation

-“Repent (μετάνοια) for the kingdom is at hand!”
+“Repent (μετάνοια) for the kingdom is at hand!” – Personal conversion that establishes the Kingdom in society.

 In other words, the widespread living of Christianity began to form culture.
 The inner transformation in the hearts of individual men and women found widespread expression externally in all the ways our culture shapes daily life: art, music, celebrations, language, education, customs, food, government, etc. The West became Christian, not just because of the expressions we so often associate with culture, but when its worldview took on the spiritual, moral, and philosophical values that were the core teachings of Jesus.